EmesBabasidi/Python-intro/04 The Journey Begins.md

 print(dir(str))  # Lists all attributes and methods of the string class
 ```
 These basic standard functions provide a foundation for performing a variety of common tasks in Python programming.
 They are essential for beginners to learn and understand how to utilize them effectively.
 You can refer to [PYTHON DOCUMENTATION](https://docs.python.org/3/library/functions.html) for more of these functions.

+# Congratulations!

+You're on the right path!
+This guide covers some of the most essential information an absolute beginner in Python will need.
+Remember, practice is key.
+Without practice, what you learn today might be forgotten tomorrow.
+So, keep coding and experimenting!

+Feel ready?
+Great!
+Let's move on to the next file and continue your journey into the world of Python programming.
+Keep up the great work!